MisterJulsen/MinecraftCommunityServer/rules.md

   Optimize your farms and use as few entities as possible.
 The use of villagers should be **minimized**!
 - ### BlockEntities
   Reduce BlockEntities as much as possible.
 Avoid long cable connections with blocks and use overhead wires from Immersive Engineering instead, for example.
 (Only the connectors are BlockEntities there and these wires are more aesthetic anyway)
+- ### Crashing the server
+  Please do not intentionally crash the server.
+Mistakes can happen.

 ## Public Railways